lydell/tiny-decoders/README.md

   age: optional(number),
 });

-type Person = ReturnType<typeof personDecoder>;
+type Person1 = ReturnType<typeof personDecoder>;

-// or:
-type Person = ReturnType<typeof personDecoderAuto>;
+type Person2 = ReturnType<typeof personDecoderAuto>;
 ```

 See the [type inference example](examples/type-inference.test.ts) for more details.

 ## Things left out

 Here are some decoders I’ve left out.
-They are not needed, rarely needed and/or too trivial to be included in a decoding library _for the minimalist._
+They are rarely needed or not needed at all, and/or too trivial to be included in a decoding library _for the minimalist._

 ### lazy